交換眼神筆記 leekasing.net (原為李家昇博物志之交換眼神博客)

 All rights reserved.
 Inquire at: mail@leekasing.com

-PostscriptX X代碼追記 游動詩寫室 也斯 雜事俳句 黃楚喬 梁秉鈞 香港點註腳集 zFICTION Tomio Nitto 携行記憶棒 荒木經惟 香島奇譚 李家昇 回看也斯 右座記 我的照相機 羅輝 陳啟 Beatriz Brasil Gary Michael Dault Simon Glass 中江俊夫 二读记以及一些商榷的事项 又一山人 山歌 李家昇百貨店 田曉菲 良寬 顧隨 麥顯揚 FUJI X-Pro1 Foodscape Four Stanzas of a Poem Glenn Beech Holly Lee Kai Chan Lee Ka-sing Shozo Ushiroguchi Steve Payne 光室草本 劉清平 女那禾多 本之景色 李保淦 李家升照片册 李家昇黃楚喬藏本 李志芳 李志超 李思菱 李錦煇 杜可風 楊兆宜 游 - 也斯的旅程 游動詩寫室抄本 潮田登久子 私畫廊 萬象國 蔬果说话 蕭蕭 貓爪文 迷樓與追憶 韓旭 香港點 Afga Cherub Shum Diary of a Sunflower EROTOS Fiona Smyth Gallery Z HK XPECIAL Hideo Suzuki Hôtel The Peninsula Paris IMPOSITIONS Jeannie Thib Joy Walker Lilian Tang Linhof MINOLTA TC-1 Mi-Lou and Remembrances Milena Roglic Nadav Kander Nicolas Baier OPUS Philip Glass Rol San Sukimoto Swimming Mirrors Tommy Li Yashica Z FICTION Z域小說集 alphabeto 「Hollian Thesaurus」 「我的朋友,藝術家及其他」 「迷樓與追憶」 「顏色」Sé (color) 一場無謂的辯論 也斯吾友 - 跨媒介回應展 二讀補 于堅 交換眼神筆記 伊藤俊治 伍振榮 侯剛 光影作坊 刘健威 劉健威 劉正忠 劉鋼 十人詩選 周夢蝶 周紹良 唐曉渡 圖本俳句 在桌面A與桌面B之間以及其周邊的事物 多伦多神话 大島渚 姚瑞中 孔慶茂 宇文所安 小丁 山海經 岛尾伸三 岛尾真帆 島尾伸三 島尾敏雄 左右逢源集 廖偉棠 張清華 彈簧軸冊頁 彭恩華 德川光國 意象活字盤 方木小本 日塔富夫 日塔富夫相機店 易鵬 曾廣智 曾灶財 曾進豐 會田誠 朱舜水 李佩鳴 李家昇照片册 李家昇畫廊 李家昇百貨店手帳 李心純 李文蓂 李炳 李長聲 村山知義 東松照明 林和生 梁家泰 梁志和 森山大道 楊絳 楝方志功 橫尾忠則 泰康空間 洛夫 游動詩寫室(片斷) 溫瑞安 潘洗麈 王文興 神遊 秋螢詩刊 章景懷 紫禁城室樂團 細江英公 聽紫禁城室樂團 艾未未 葉軒 蔡明亮 蔣芸 蘇東坡 蘇澄源 袁柯 西川 許鞍華 談鍚永 謝至德 谷崎潤一郎瘋癲老人日記 賽馬會創意藝術中心 辛笛 辛金順 邱剛健 邱良 金炳興 錢鍾書 陳復禮 陳黎 顏艾琳 顏震東 顧城 飛天老人 食事地域志 飯澤耕太郎 馬吉 麥繼安 黃亞紀 黃楚喬的外祖母 黃碧雲 龍笙栈
+PostscriptX X代碼追記 游動詩寫室 也斯 雜事俳句 黃楚喬 梁秉鈞 香港點註腳集 zFICTION Tomio Nitto 携行記憶棒 荒木經惟 香島奇譚 李家昇 回看也斯 右座記 我的照相機 羅輝 陳啟 Beatriz Brasil Gary Michael Dault Simon Glass 中江俊夫 二读记以及一些商榷的事项 又一山人 山歌 李家昇百貨店 田曉菲 良寬 顧隨 麥顯揚 FUJI X-Pro1 Foodscape Four Stanzas of a Poem Glenn Beech Holly Lee Kai Chan Lee Ka-sing Shozo Ushiroguchi Steve Payne 光室草本 劉清平 女那禾多 本之景色 李保淦 李家升照片册 李家昇黃楚喬藏本 李志芳 李志超 李思菱 李錦煇 杜可風 楊兆宜 游 - 也斯的旅程 游動詩寫室抄本 潮田登久子 私畫廊 萬象國 蔬果说话 蕭蕭 貓爪文 迷樓與追憶 韓旭 香港點 Afga Cherub Shum Diary of a Sunflower EROTOS Fiona Smyth Gallery Z HK XPECIAL Hideo Suzuki Hôtel The Peninsula Paris IMPOSITIONS Jeannie Thib Joy Walker Lilian Tang Linhof MINOLTA TC-1 Mi-Lou and Remembrances Milena Roglic Nadav Kander Nicolas Baier OPUS Philip Glass Rol San Sukimoto Swimming Mirrors Time Machine Tommy Li Yashica Z FICTION Z域小說集 alphabeto 「Hollian Thesaurus」 「我的朋友,藝術家及其他」 「迷樓與追憶」 「顏色」Sé (color) 一場無謂的辯論 也斯吾友 - 跨媒介回應展 二讀補 于堅 交換眼神筆記 伊藤俊治 伍振榮 侯剛 光影作坊 刘健威 劉健威 劉正忠 劉鋼 十人詩選 周夢蝶 周紹良 唐曉渡 圖本俳句 在桌面A與桌面B之間以及其周邊的事物 多伦多神话 大島渚 姚瑞中 孔慶茂 宇文所安 小丁 山海經 岛尾伸三 岛尾真帆 島尾伸三 島尾敏雄 左右逢源集 廖偉棠 張清華 彈簧軸冊頁 彭恩華 德川光國 意象活字盤 方木小本 日塔富夫 日塔富夫相機店 易鵬 曾廣智 曾灶財 曾進豐 會田誠 朱舜水 李佩鳴 李家昇照片册 李家昇畫廊 李家昇百貨店手帳 李心純 李文蓂 李炳 李長聲 村山知義 東松照明 林和生 梁家泰 梁志和 森山大道 楊絳 楝方志功 橫尾忠則 泰康空間 洛夫 游動詩寫室(片斷) 溫瑞安 潘洗麈 王文興 神遊 秋螢詩刊 章景懷 紫禁城室樂團 細江英公 聽紫禁城室樂團 艾未未 葉軒 蔡明亮 蔣芸 蘇東坡 蘇澄源 袁柯 西川 許鞍華 談鍚永 謝至德 谷崎潤一郎瘋癲老人日記 賽馬會創意藝術中心 辛笛 辛金順 邱剛健 邱良 金炳興 錢鍾書 陳復禮 陳黎 顏艾琳 顏震東 顧城 飛天老人 食事地域志 飯澤耕太郎 馬吉 麥繼安 黃亞紀 黃楚喬的外祖母 黃碧雲 龍笙栈